 Uncompromising is the word that maybe best describes Cristina Barr.
 She allows herself the freedom to paint uninhibited, flirting with figurative as well as abstract expressionism.
 Her exhuberant brushstrokes and vibrant colors reign in her portraits, in her worlds always inhabited by human beings.
 Women mainly.
 Conscientiously, and with a great sense for beauty, she portrays models to appeal the beholder, at first sight.
 Yet, this is not the main motive of her art.
 Unconscientiously, she moves away from the exact copy of reality to express emotional intimacy, spiritual, or metaphysical states of mind.
 Layer after layer of paint to enter the psychological space of the subjects,- their psyche and the world around them that is transformed by their own appreciation of reality, in an interplay between figurative and the gestural looseness of expressionism.

 Her work explores our times.
 She is currently working on three axes:

 - Je pose, donc je suis ( I pose, therefore I exist) Our individualistic, pleasure-driven existence seems to be justified only as part of the “posing culture” on social media.
 For this series of grand format portraits, her “muses” are not established fashion icons but just unknown young people striving for their fleeting moment of glory on Instagram, creating a performance of “self”.
 The models thus reveal their feelings: self-possession, doubt, this assertiveness that comes to them feeling the power of their beauty, but they all share a common certainty: the awareness that their “fame” is short-lived, and that they are as fragile as sitting ducks.
 This “visually promiscuous” series scrutinizes the performative aspect of our lives, and also, the voyeuristic aspect of how we are experiencing other people.

 - (Previously, portraits linked to literary works of English Literature Classics, embodying personal imagery or collective symbolism.
 They reflect her ever-lasting love for books and her former career as an English teacher.

-Her paintings have been exhibited in France, Argentina, USA and Qatar.
+Her paintings have been exhibited in France, Argentina, USA, Qatar, Spain, Portugal, and England.

 1986: Instituto Nacional del Profesorado en Lenguas Vivas.
 Diploma: Teacher of English as a Foreign Language.